Davy Crockett: Texas Revolution

 The siege ended on March 6 when the Mexican army attacked just before dawn while the defenders were sleeping.
 The daily artillery bombardment had been suspended, perhaps a ploy to encourage the natural human reaction to a cessation of constant strain.
 But the garrison awakened and the final fight began.
 Most of the noncombatants gathered in the church sacristy for safety.
 According to Dickinson, Crockett paused briefly in the chapel to say a prayer before running to his post.
 The Mexican soldiers climbed up the north outer walls of the Alamo complex, and most of the Texians fell back to the barracks and the chapel, as previously planned.
 Crockett and his men, however, were too far from the barracks to take shelter and were the last remaining group to be in the open.
 They defended the low wall in front of the church, using their rifles as clubs and relying on knives, as the action was too furious to allow reloading.
 After a volley and a charge with bayonets, Mexican soldiers pushed the few remaining defenders back toward the church.

-A coffin in the San Fernando Cathedral purports to hold the ashes of the Alamo defenders.
+A coffin in the San Fernando Cathedral purports to hold the ashes of the Alamo defenders, including Crockett.
 However, historians believe it more probable that the ashes were buried near the Alamo.

 The Battle of the Alamo lasted almost 90 minutes, and all of the defenders were killed.
 Santa Anna ordered his men to take their bodies to a nearby stand of trees, where they were stacked together and wood piled on top.
 That evening, they lit a fire and burned their bodies to ashes.
 The ashes were left undisturbed until February 1837, when Juan Seguin and his cavalry returned to Bexar to examine the remains.
 A local carpenter created a simple coffin, and ashes from the funeral pyres were placed inside.
 The names of Travis, Crockett, and Bowie were inscribed on the lid.
 The coffin is thought to have been buried in a peach tree grove, but the spot was not marked and can no longer be identified.